-How inclusion was considered throughout the module implementation (what worked and what didn't work)
+How inclusion was considered throughout the module implementation

 The topic of inclusion was first tackled by allowing participants to experience situations in which some of them were deprived of some possibilities or had different ways to fulfil their needs from others.
-It was done (through the safe space of a board game, which proved fruitful and yielded rich discussion.
+It was done {through the safe space of a board game, which proved fruitful and yielded rich discussion.
 This approach turned out to be powerful also for participants who had more experience in youth work and non-formal education, as well as those who are already working on topics of inclusion or have experience with diverse groups.